“I just can’t seem to get any traction.”

 Maybe she has a fear of success.
 Maybe she lacks belief in her own abilities.
 Maybe her life really is so disorganized that it does get in the way.
 But the bottom line is that with even minimal follow through, she would be making six figures right now.
 It is all in the follow-through.

-4. Not Giving Your Plan Time To Work.
+4. Not Giving Your Plan Time to Work.

 Another friend of mine recently accepted a position to take over the sales division of an internet training company.
 He has vast experience in this field and more importantly, he is known for being able to walk into a company and turn it around.
 This is his field of expertise.
 When I asked him how it was going, he gave a sigh.
 The CEO of the company had never put a sales process in place, so he was starting from scratch.
 On top of that, their monthly expenses are so disproportionately high that the company is always scrambling to cover the bills, jumping from project to project to bring revenue in instead of working steadily towards building a solid customer base.
 Does this sound like many small businesses?
 He said, “The company never sticks to one plan long enough for the sales process to work.”

 We live in a world of instant gratification.
 We can get the news, weather and traffic any time, day or night.
 We can get cash 24 hours a day.
-We can order online and have it delivered tomorrow.
+We can order online and have it delivered tomorrow, sometimes today.
 So when we put a plan in place, whether it is marketing, developing systems, or researching new products, and don’t see results instantly, we think we are on the wrong track and abandon the plan entirely.

 Plans need time to work.
 They need commitment from you.
 Will they need tweaking and adjusting?
 Of course.
 When you tweak and adjust, change only one element at a time and see if your results change.
 You don’t throw away the entire game plan and start fresh.
 Give your plan time to work.